-CBQ guidelines apply to the text of CBQMS volumes.
-The following guidelines are intended to clarify the format for bibliography for CBQMS volumes.
+CBQ guidelines (see STYLESHEET) apply to the text of CBQMS and Imprint volumes.
+The following guidelines are intended to clarify the format for bibliography for CBQMS and imprint volumes.

 1. The format of the bibliography follows the CBQ format for footnotes as closely as possible.
-Alternative formats (such as the “social science” format listing works by title and year) are not to be used, unless permission is granted by the Editorial Chairperson of the CBQMS (for good reason).
+Alternative formats (such as the “social science” format listing works by title and year) are not to be used, unless permission is granted by the General Editor of the CBQMS (for good reason).